ravexina/restore-bin/README.md

 ## Usage

+A compelete guide has been posted [here](https://askubuntu.com/a/906675/264781) at askubuntu.
 You shoud first do a `chroot` into your broken system.
 Then simply run the script with root access, it will create a list of all packages which has any file in /bin directory and lists their files for you.